 - Chicago Air and Water Show

-9) Lincoln Park Conservatory
+Lincoln Park Conservatory

-10) Chicago Botanic Garden
+Chicago Botanic Garden

-11) Museum of Contemporary Art
+Museum of Contemporary Art

 If you're an Illinois resident, you can visit the lakefront Museum of Contemporary Art for free on Tuesdays.
 The museum houses post-World War II paintings, sculptures, photos, and videos.

-12) DePaul University Art Museum
+DePaul University Art Museum

 The list of free things to do in Chicago continues with the DePaul University Art Museum.
-Home to a diverse permanent collection, works range from photography to sculpture, paintings and more.
+Home to a diverse permanent collection, works range from photography to sculpture, paintings, and more.

-13) Chicago Greeter Program
+Chicago Greeter Program

 Want an inside look at a Chicago neighborhood?
 Join a two or four-hour tour led by the Chicago Greeter Program.
-These tours are available throughout the city and the guides are locals.
+These tours are available throughout the city, and the guides are locals.
 Accordingly, you're sure to learn a lot about the ins and outs of this city.

 Tour the Smith Museum of Stained Glass Windows or simply stroll the 50-acre playground to take in the views and atmosphere.
-In addition, Navy Pier hosts free fireworks shows from Memorial Day through Labor Day every Wednesday and Saturday night.
+Looking for free things to do in Chicago at night?
+Navy Pier hosts free fireworks shows from Memorial Day through Labor Day every Wednesday and Saturday night.

-15) Chicago Children's Museum
+Chicago Children's Museum

 The free activities at Navy Pier continue at the interactive Children's Museum, with families admitted free on Thursday from 5 to 8 p.m.
-Plus, kids ages 15 and under free the first Sunday of every month.
+Plus, kids ages 15 and under are free on the first Sunday of every month.

-From mid-April to mid-October catch a free water show every hour at the Buckingham Fountain.
+From mid-April to mid-October, catch a free water show every hour at the Buckingham Fountain.
 Go once the sun is setting so you can watch the spouting jets as they dance to a music and light display.

 Chicago Architecture Foundation

 Are you an architecture buff?
 If so, go here for an in-depth look at Chicago architecture.
 Take a free tour from 9 a.m. to 5 p.m., seven days a week.
 The Foundation showcases exhibits on modern design, the city's architectural history, and current Chicago projects.

 Explore the 219-acres of Humboldt Park.
-It boasts a historic fieldhouse, fitness center and gymnasium (fee), island beach, lagoon, Boathouse Café and so much more.
+It boasts a historic fieldhouse, fitness center and gymnasium (fee), island beach, lagoon, Boathouse Café, and so much more.